BlogDraw/BlogDraw/CONTRIBUTING.md

 If you have any questions about these guidelines, or about contributing to BlogDraw in general, feel free to [get in touch](https://tuxsoft.uk/Contact/ "Get in touch with us.").

-- This was last updated for Beta 2.1, BlogDraw 0.0.1.
+- This was last updated for Release Candidate 1, BlogDraw 0.0.1.